dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 :::

 ### Compliance in Phoenix (shielded)
-A user can **only** convert shielded funds to a public address he control, and this is **cryptographically enforced** through signature verification.
+A user can **only** convert shielded funds to a public address that they control, and this is **cryptographically enforced** through signature verification.

 This implies that, as long as an exchange does not explicitly share the shielded addresses its users, there is **no way** for deposits to be made via shielded transactions.
 Even within shielded transfers, the sender’s identity is **always** revealed to the receiver, preventing anonymous inflows.